Hongseoupyun/SneakersPickers-New-version-/README.md

 Live demo :https://sneakerspickers.herokuapp.com/

-SnekersPickers is a trading platform app where users can trade their shoes.
+SneakersPickers is a trading platform app where users can trade their shoes.

 The Sneakers scence has grown so big, and many people constantly resell their old sneakers to buy other sneakers.

-The sneakersPickers may help those people reduce the process of reselling their sneakers and buying other sneakers.
+The SneakersPickers may help those people reduce the process of reselling their sneakers and buying other sneakers.
 They can now stop reselling shoes but can trade instead..!